 6. An Assessment of Stormwater Policy, Regulation and Management for the Coastal Counties of South Carolina: Jeffery Allen, Clemson; Lori Dickes; Clemson; Katie Buckley, Clemson.
 Read Publication

 7. Sources, Fate and Transport of Contaminants in Engineered Stormwater Structures: Vijay Vulava, CofC; Barbara Beckingham, CofC; Timothy Callahan, CofC.
 Read Publication

-To guide the activities of the Collaborative, the Consortium has created the Stormwater Pond Advisory Council, whose membership represents stormwater managers and consultants, stormwater pond practitioners, realtors, government officials, scientists, and outreach specialists.
+To guide the activities of the Collaborative, the Consortium has created the Stormwater Ponds Advisory Council, whose membership represents stormwater managers and consultants, stormwater pond practitioners, realtors, government officials, scientists, and outreach specialists.

 The Council is overseeing the activities of the Collaborative to ensure that the directions, activities, and products of the Collaborative are targeted towards improving our knowledge and management of stormwater ponds in the coastal regions.

-Stormwater Ponds in South Carolina State of Knowledge Report (2018)
+Stormwater Ponds in Coastal South Carolina: State of Knowledge, Full Report

 This comprehensive report contains up-to-date scientific findings on stormwater ponds, their effectiveness as a control measure, pollutant levels, public perception, and best management practices.